 Of course, these investors who buy up domains (aka “Domainers/Domain Investors”) primarily do so in order to flip them.
 But investing in domains like this does take some patience.

 You need to understand that the domain you buy today might take a few years before anyone else would want to buy it from you.
-But when that time comes, you can pretty much make a nice little profit or you could make a giant one (within reason).
+But when that time comes, you can make a nice little profit or you could make a giant one (within reason).

 Let’s go through a few examples of investing in domains and one about investing in a website.